Sébastien Puygrenier

-Sébastien Nicolas Puygrenier (born 28 January 1982) is a French retired professional footballer who played as a centre-back.
+Sébastien Nicolas Puygrenier (born 28 January 1982) is a French retired professional footballer who played as a centre-back and current manager of AJ Auxerre's B-team.

-Club career
+Career

 France

 Born in Limoges, Puygrenier began his career at Stade Rennais, Puygrenier made his Ligue 1 debut in the 4–1 defeat at Lyon in 2003.
 He started the next two matches, but these were to be his last games for the club before joining Nancy on loan for the 2003–04 season.

 After playing 27 games in Ligue 2 that season, Puygrenier spent a further season on loan at Nancy, with 20 appearances as the club won promotion.
 League rules prevented him from staying on loan at a rival Ligue 1 club so he was signed permanently in 2005.
 Puygrenier scored his only league goal to date on 28 August in the 6–0 win over his old club.
 He also scored Nancy's opener in the 3–0 win over Feyenoord in the UEFA Cup.
 He was voted Fans' Player of the Year for 2006–07, and named in the Ligue 1 2007–08 team of the year the following season, where he helped Nancy stay unexpectedly in the top 3 for most of the season.